Woolly mammoth: Relationship with humans

-Modern humans co-existed with woolly mammoths during the Upper Palaeolithic period when the humans entered Europe from Africa between 30,000 and 40,000 years ago.
-Before this, Neanderthals had co-existed with mammoths during the Middle Palaeolithic and already used mammoth bones for tool-making and building materials.
+Modern humans coexisted with woolly mammoths during the Upper Palaeolithic period when humans entered Europe from Africa between 30,000 and 40,000 years ago.
+Before this, Neanderthals had coexisted with mammoths during the Middle Palaeolithic and already used mammoth bones for tool-making and building materials.
 Woolly mammoths were very important to ice age humans, and human survival may have depended on the mammoth in some areas.
-Evidence for such co-existence was not recognised until the 19th century.
+Evidence for such coexistence was not recognised until the 19th century.
 William Buckland published his discovery of the Red Lady of Paviland skeleton in 1823, which was found in a cave alongside woolly mammoth bones, but he mistakenly denied that these were contemporaries.
 In 1864, Édouard Lartet found an engraving of a woolly mammoth on a piece of mammoth ivory in the Abri de la Madeleine cave in Dordogne, France.
-The engraving was the first widely accepted evidence for the co-existence of humans with prehistoric extinct animals and is the first contemporary depiction of such a creature known to modern science.
+The engraving was the first widely accepted evidence for the coexistence of humans with prehistoric extinct animals and is the first contemporary depiction of such a creature known to modern science.

 The woolly mammoth is the third-most depicted animal in ice age art, after horses and bison, and these images were produced between 35,000 and 11,500 years ago.
-Today, more than 500 depictions of woolly mammoths are known, in media ranging from cave paintings and engravings on the walls of 46 caves in Russia, France, and Spain to engravings and sculptures (termed "portable art") made from ivory, antler, stone and bone.
+Today, more than 500 depictions of woolly mammoths have been discovered in media ranging from cave paintings and engravings on the walls of 46 caves in Russia, France, and Spain to engravings and sculptures (termed "portable art") made from ivory, antler, stone, and bone.
 Cave paintings of woolly mammoths exist in several styles and sizes.
 The French Rouffignac Cave has the most depictions, 159, and some of the drawings are more than 2 m in length.
 Other notable caves with mammoth depictions are the Chauvet Cave, Les Combarelles Cave, and Font-de-Gaume.
 A depiction in the Cave of El Castillo may instead show Palaeoloxodon, the "straight-tusked elephant".

-"Portable art" can be more accurately dated than cave art since it is found in the same deposits as tools and other ice age artefacts.
+"Portable art" can be more accurately dated than cave art since it is found in the same deposits as tools and other ice age artifacts.
 The largest collection of portable mammoth art, consisting of 62 depictions on 47 plaques, was found in the 1960s at an excavated open-air camp near Gönnersdorf in Germany.
-A correlation between the number of mammoths depicted and the species that were most often hunted does not seem to exist, since reindeer bones are the most frequently found animal remains at the site.
+A correlation between the number of mammoths depicted and the most often hunted species does not seem to exist since reindeer bones are the most frequently found animal remains at the site.
 Two spear throwers shaped as woolly mammoths have been found in France.
-Some portable mammoth depictions may not have been produced where they were discovered, but could have moved around by ancient trading.
+Some portable mammoth depictions may not have been produced where they were discovered but could have moved around by ancient trading.